How to Easily Start Geraniums from Cuttings

 Although many gardeners cover their geranium cuttings, I avoid covering them with a humidity dome.
 Geranium roots are prone to rotting in high humidity.

-If you have any questions or additional suggestions, feel free to share them in the comments below.
+If you have any questions or additional suggestions, please share them in the comments below.
 And be sure to share this blog post link with anyone who may find these gardening tips useful.

 Until next time,